Lease + Revenue Accounting Infrastructure

 Related Party Disclosures

-Related party identification, key management personnel, government-related entity exemptions (IAS 24); control and common ownership relationships, SEC disclosure rules (ASC 850)
+Related party identification, key management personnel, government-related entity exemptions; control and common ownership relationships, SEC disclosure rules

 Roadmap